OkanSen/AutomationTestingSRS/README.md

 # AutomationTestingSRS
 The project is named Project1 and contains 5 php files that contain the Php, Javascript and Html code for the individual pages that will be loaded.
-The only exception, is the server.php file that contains only Php code and is included by the registration and login php files for server to client and database communication.
+The only exception, is the server.php file, that contains only Php code and is included by the registration and login php files for server to client and database communication.